kubevirt/user-guide/workloads/virtual-machines/assigning-vms-to-nodes.md

         claimName: mypvc
 ```

-Thus the scheduler will only schedule the vm to nodes which contain these labels in their metadata.
+Thus the scheduler will only schedule the vmi to nodes which contain these labels in their metadata.
 It works exactly like the Pods `nodeSelector`.
 See the [Pod nodeSelector Documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) for more examples.

 ## Affinity and anti-affinity